jebard/fastq-to-treat/README.md

 7. Pipeline should result in a treat.db file -- proceed with treat normalization process.

-8. Copy over the resulting tread.db file onto your local machine, or a machine that can launch a treat web browser.
+8. Copy over the resulting treat.db file onto your local machine, or a machine that can launch a treat web browser.

 9. Run treat.exe --db server (or equivalent command found https://github.com/ubccr/treat)